insomnimus/ps-dotenv/readme.md

 - `Disable-Dotenv`: Disables the module without removing it from the session.
 - `Enable-Dotenv`: Enables the module back.
 - `Update-Dotenv`: Triggers the module to check for env files in the current and parent directories.
+- `Approve-DotenvFile`: Authorizes a file for the module.
+- `Deny-DotenvFile`: Unauthorizes an env file.
 - `Register-DotenvName`: Adds a new name to the list of env file names this module will check for.
 - `Unregister-DotenvName`: Removes a name from the list of names this module will consider as an env file.